bardasoft/Xamarin.Forms.Popup/README.md

 # Xamarin.Forms Popup View

 This repository houses an example of using the Xamarin.Forms API to create a popup view.

-I chose not to use any platform APIs (Xamarin.Android or Xamarin.iOS) while implementing the view, as I wished to experiment with the framework.
-That said, it's still a fairly *featureful* implementation.
+It's inspired by the FormsPopUp implementation of Michael Davis - https://github.com/michaeled/FormsPopup

+But i fixed some issues and extended it with an TemplatedPicker

 **Projects**

-* FormsPopup (The `Popup` implementation)
+* MWX.XamForms.Popup                   - (The `Popup` implementation)
-* FormsPopup.Examples
-* FormsPopup.Droid
-* FormsPopup.iOS
+* MWX.XamForms.Popup.Examples          - the Xamarin Forms Sample Implementation
+* MWX.XamForms.Popup.Examples.Droid    - the Andorid Host Projekt for the Example
+* MWX.XamForms.Popup.Examples.iOS      - the iOS Host Projekt for the Example

 ## A short note ##